 Along with its varied activities, the Springerville-area state park also offers camping and rental cabins.

 At a population of nearly 12,000, Show Low is the area’s largest city and the spot with the most choices for dining and accommodations.

 The town also has a fascinating story, reportedly being named for an old high-stakes poker game.
 “After a long night with no clear winner, one [player] decided to let the cards decide his fate with the phrase, ‘If you show low, you win,’” says the Arizona Tourism website.
 The name stuck, and the main street through town is dubbed Deuce of Clubs in honor of the low card.

 Known as the gateway to the White Mountains, Show Low and neighboring Pinetop offer a range of chain restaurants as well as fun local eateries.
 For a hearty breakfast or brunch, check out the buttermilk biscuits and gravy at Darbi’s Cafe.
 For lunch or dinner, try the mesquite-grilled steak and homemade potato chips at the Western-style Charlie Clark’s Steakhouse.
-Or for Mexican cuisine and music, head to Sal & Teresa’s, which offers chiles rellenos made with two fire-roasted green chiles filled with cheese, plus a carne asada steak dinner with all the fixings — all backed up by live music on select evenings.

 The White Mountains area offers a wonderful and slightly less-crowded alternative to Arizona’s other popular fall mountain destination of Flagstaff.
 Both are prime retreats for Phoenix residents throughout the year, so summer and fall weekends tend to attract large crowds.

 The White Mountains region is located about 3 to 4 hours northeast of Phoenix and about 4 to 5 hours from Tucson.